October 12, 2017

 - Cancelling and shredding the Travel Card if the cardholder has left the university without doing so and reporting cancelled cards to Corporate Card Services

-- Settling outstanding balances comprised of official business transactions through expense reports and communicating with the employee before and after termination to ensure that any/all personal portions of the balance are settled and paid to the bank
+- Reconciling transactions within the stated timeframe through the Travel and Expense Portal and communicating with the employee before and after termination to ensure that any/all transactions are reconciled

 - Settling an outstanding Travel Card balance if the cardholder has failed to do so and the expense was incurred on behalf of the department